Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Limited customization within templates

-• Requires subscription for real value
+• Requires a subscription to get real value out of it

 Detailed Feature Comparison Matrix